hyperupcall-experiments/book-organizer/README.md

 # Book Organizer

-An ImGUI-based C++ application for monitoring and organizing book files with metadata editing capabilities.
+An ImGUI C++ application for managing and syncing eBooks and PDFs.

+It's all vibe-coded so use at your own risk.

 ## Features